Brad Zhang / public archive

 Pull public work back from platforms.

-WeChat essays, future X threads, and GitHub repositories are treated as one editorial substrate instead of three disconnected channels.
+X field notes, WeChat essays, and GitHub repositories are treated as one proof system instead of three disconnected channels.

 Reframe